hong539/acgbox_crawler/README.md

 ## to_do_list

+* research or implementation function for html tags div to table
 * check which files will be stored via podman when not executing MySQL container
 * implementation function CRUD API for MySQL
 * implementation function CRUD method for MySQL